Gather. Grow. Go.

 Pastor Pahlkotter

-December 19th, 2021 – The Rev. Henry G. Pahlkotter II was installed as “Executive” Associate Pastor after completing the Specific Ministry Program.
+December 19th, 2021 – After Pastor Stauffer’s retirement in 2020 and upon his own completion of the Specific Ministry Program, the Rev. Henry G. Pahlkotter II was ordained and installed as “Executive” Associate Pastor after completing the Specific Ministry Program.
+Pastor Pahlkotter would leave to take a call in 2023.